Efficient Quantum Fully Homomorphic Encryption: Preliminaries

+where $\mathrm{round}$ maps $[q/4, 3q/4]$ to $1$ and all other values to $0$.
+This modular inner-product structure is central to our MA-Program construction.
+This decryption is a necessary "central function" for constructing QFHE.
+Any QFHE scheme based on LWE requires homomorphic evaluation of LWE decryption, so optimizing the evaluation efficiency of this function is of global significance.

-The LWE assumption has been shown to be as hard as worst-case lattice problems~\cite{regev2009lattices}, providing strong security guarantees against both classical and quantum adversaries.
-As we will demonstrate in Section~\ref{sec:map}, the specific structure of LWE decryption---a modular inner product---is ideally suited to our modular arithmetic program construction.
+The LWE assumption has been shown to be as hard as worst-case lattice problems~\cite{Reg09}, providing strong security guarantees against both classical and quantum adversaries.
+As we will demonstrate below, the specific structure of LWE decryption---a modular inner product---is ideally suited to our modular arithmetic program construction.